-\textbf{Data points selection from learning curve:} Iterative machine learning models evaluated with an input configuration $\vec{x}^*$ and a number of epochs $t^*$ return a vector of $t^*$ function values and a vector of $t^*$ cost values associated with each iteration $t\leq t^*$.
+\textbf{Data Points Selection From Learning Curve} Iterative machine learning models evaluated with an input configuration $\vec{x}^*$ and a number of epochs $t^*$ return a vector of $t^*$ function values and a vector of $t^*$ cost values associated with each iteration $t\leq t^*$.
 Most of existing work, do not utilize these data points and use only the function value at the last epoch.
 However, leveraging part of this data can help the learning of the monotonic shape of the objective function and result in a more accurate extrapolation.
 We select, from each curve, the points with the highest model uncertainty(variance) following the approach proposed in \citet{nguyen2020bayesian}.

-\textbf{Practical considerations:} Considering a perfect model of the function, querying a complete lookahead horizon in each iteration would be optimal.
+\textbf{Practical Considerations} Considering a perfect model of the function, querying a complete lookahead horizon in each iteration would be optimal.
 However, as pointed out by previous work on non-myopic BO \citep{jiang2020binoculars,lee2021nonmyopic,lee2020efficient,yue2020non}, the model is usually uncertain about long term predictions.
 Consequently querying a long horizon can hurt the optimization by evaluating misleading points and causing a higher computational cost.
-Therefore, we follow previous work and set a maximum horizon length as an additional stopping condition to the size of the horizon.
-Given this mitigation, we expect that the horizon adaptation to the remaining budget occurs towards the end of the budget.
-We provide additional practical considerations about the cost of a restarted HP in Appendix \ref{practical_considerations}.
+Therefore, we follow previous work \citep{astudillo2021multi} and set a maximum horizon length as an additional stopping condition to the size of the horizon.
+Given this mitigation, we expect that the horizon adaptation to the budget to occurs depending on the remaining budget.
+Additionally, selected points would always be within the limits of the remaining budget.

-\section{Related Work}
+\textbf{Cost of a Restarted Hyperparameter} In iterative learning, the optimization algorithm might select a configuration that was previously evaluated for a lower number of epochs.
+However, the cost will always be estimated with respect to the evaluation iteration.
+For an accurate optimization, our algorithm handles this special case by assigning a cost that only reflect the additional epochs to be run.
+This is accounted for in the non-myopic optimization function, input selection, and budget deduction after function evaluation.

+\section{RELATED WORK}

-Our problem setting and the proposed BAPI solution have many intersections with previous work in hyperparameter optimization, Bayesian optimization, non-myopic optimization and sequential decision making which we attempt to summarize here.
+Our problem setting and the proposed BAPI solution have many intersections with previous work in hyperparameter optimization, Bayesian optimization, non-myopic optimization, and sequential decision making which we attempt to summarize here.